3liz/lizmap-documentation/source/publish/configuration/print.rst

     * If you check 'Render as HTML' for your label in QGIS, you will have a multiline label in Lizmap accepting HTML code.
       But you will need to ``<br>`` for line breaks.

 The preview in Lizmap will be similar to this screenshot.
-The red rectangle is the area that the user can define in the web-browser and the user can also set the map description and the map title.
+The light rectangle is the area the user can define in the web browser.
+The user can also set the map description and title.

 .. image:: /images/print_user_params.jpg
    :align: center